mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Cloud/PurchaseRegister/index.md

 ![MAMP](/en/MAMP-Mac/Cloud/CloudPurchase.png)

-After you have purchased Cloud Functions you can register it.
+After you have purchased Cloud Functions you can register your purchase.

 ![MAMP](/en/MAMP-Mac/Cloud/CloudRegister.png)